dist-sys/mqttloader/doc/usage_en.md

 ```
 mqttloader/
 +-- doc/
++-- gradle/
 +-- src/
++-- .gitignore
 +-- build.gradle
++-- gradlew
++-- gradlew.bat
 :
 ```

 Hereafter, the name of the root directory, where the file `build.gradle` exists, is denoted as *\<ROOT_DIR\>*.

 ### 5-c.
 Build
-Open a terminal software (e.g., xterm, command prompt, etc.) and you can build by the following Gradle command.
+Open a terminal software (e.g., xterm, command prompt, etc.) and you can build by the following gradlew command.
 ```
 $ cd <ROOT_DIR>
-$ gradle build
+$ ./gradlew build
 ```

+For Windows users, please use `gradlew.bat` instead of `./gradlew`.
+When using gradlew command first time, it may take time because the required version of Gradle is automatically downloaded.
 If successful, *build* directory is created under *\<ROOT_DIR\>*.
 You can find *distributions* directory under the *build* directory.